Developmental-Behavioral Pediatrics Fellowship Program

 Goals and Objectives

-As an ACGME accredited program, this training program requires that fellows develop competencies in six areas—patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
+This ACGME accredited program requires that fellows develop competencies in six areas—patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
 In subsequent years, developmental milestones for each of the competencies will be integrated into the goals and objectives below.
 Simultaneously, the fellows must acquire knowledge and skills to meet the requirements of the American Board of Pediatrics for board certification in Developmental-Behavioral Pediatrics.

 For a more complete breakdown of these competencies that will give a more detailed overview of activities in the clinic, classroom and community, click here.